Table of Contents

 Following each of these procedures is vital to ensure shipping occurs smoothly and your transport needs are met.
 To do so, give yourself plenty of time to prepare your vehicle for shipping.

-Think About Auto Delivery When Choosing an Auto Transport Company
+Consider Delivery Dates When Choosing an Auto Transport Company

-Brokers and carriers cannot guarantee fixed delivery dates and times, as per the nature of the slightly unpredictable transport industry.
+Brokers and carriers cannot guarantee fixed delivery dates and times on how long your car will be shipped, as per the nature of the slightly unpredictable transport industry.
 Please understand that delivery times can vary depending on distance and weather, but generally, carriers arrive promptly.

-Still, you will stay informed from your carrier as to when arrival can be reasonably expected.
-Generally, it takes a few days for every 500 miles being traveled.
+Still, you will stay informed by your carrier as to when arrival can be reasonably expected.
+Generally, it takes a few days for every 500 miles traveled.

 It’s also important to note the delivery process is an involved procedure in which an important inspection must occur.
 Both you and the driver, upon delivery, must inspect the vehicle and fill out the Bill of Lading.